-Omega-3 fatty acids have a lot of potential benefits such as reducing inflammation (which was a common theme in this documentary) in addition to being beneficial for heart and brain health.
+Omega-3 fatty acids have a lot of potential benefits such as reducing inflammation in addition to being beneficial for heart and brain health.

 Fish is typically the first thing people think of when it comes to omega-3’s but you can still get them from plant-based foods such as walnuts, chia seeds and flax seeds.

-Overall, I think the highlight of the documentary for me is that it showed that athletes can follow plant-based diets while excelling as athletes at the elite level.
+Overall, the highlight of the documentary for me is that it showed that athletes can follow plant-based diets while excelling as athletes at the elite level.

 This has been demonstrated for decades, but it was great that the documentary highlighted it and brought it to the masses in an entertaining way.

-I am also a fan of how it focused on the importance of focusing on a nutrient rich diet.
-Nutrition involves so much more than just calories and macros, and although you could argue that a lot of studies were cherry-picked, they did highlight a lot of aspects worth thinking about.
+I am also a fan of how it focused on the importance of focusing on a nutrient-rich diet.
+Nutrition involves so much more than just calories and macros.
+Although you could argue that a lot of studies were cherry-picked, they di highlight a lot of aspects worth thinking about.

 It also seems to have made people think about their diets more in general and how they can improve their diet.
-Due to how it was presented, I am aware of quite a few people who previously did not care about there diet suddenly take an interest.
+Due to how it was presented, quite a few people who previously did not care about their diet suddenly took an interest.

 Personally, I started my nutrition journey by learning about nutrition from random bro’s on the forums section of bodybuilding.com.
 Was that the most evidence-based way to learn about nutrition?
-Hell no.
+Of course not.